DA: Bullet that struck Brigham and Women’s valet fired by Boston police officer

 Officers responding to a report of a man who threatened a security guard at the hospital in the area Fenwood Road around 9:30 a.m on Feb.
 7 learned 41-year-old Juston Root, of Mattapan, had flashed a firearm before chasing a pair of guards down the street, Rollins said at a press conference.

-Root then stopped chasing the guards, allegedly posed as a concerned citizen, and directed officers away from him in an effort to thwart their investigation, Rollins said.
+Root then stopped chasing the guards, allegedly posed as a concerned citizen, and directed officers away from him in an effort to thwart their investigation, Rollins added.

-A Boston police officer ordered Root to stop but he allegedly pulled a “very realistic looking” firearm out of his waistband and opened fire on the officer, Rollins said.
-A second officer then discharged their firearm and wounded Root.
+A Boston police officer ordered Root to stop but he allegedly pulled a “very realistic-looking” firearm out of his waistband and opened fire on the officer, Rollins said.
+That officer reportedly fired back several shots, along with a second officer who witnessed the encounter.

 The valet, whose name has not been released, was hit in the head by a stray bullet and hospitalized with serious injuries.
 They have since been released from the hospital.

-After being shot by police, Root fled the scene in a Chevrolet Bolt.
+Root fled the scene in a Chevrolet Bolt after being shot in the leg by police.
 He later crashed after hitting multiple vehicles in the area of the Brookline/Newton line, where he was shot and killed by police near the intersection of Hammond Street and Route 9, Rollins said.

 “The events of Feb.
 7, 2020, were traumatic for many.
 I want to be as transparent as possible,” Rollins said.